EducationalTestingService/skll/doc/tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The first step is to get the Titanic data.
-We have already downloaded the data files from Kaggle and included them in the SKLL repository.
+We have already downloaded the data files from Kaggle and included them in the `SKLL repository <../examples/titanic>`.
 Next, we need to get the files and process them to get them in the right shape.

 The provided script, :download:`make_titanic_example_data.py <../examples/make_titanic_example_data.py>`, will split the train and test data files